Lashing Points 800 x 390

 • Special vehicles including fire engines, tow trucks, car transporters, ambulances, horse floats or vehicles specifically designed to transport horses, boat trailers.

-All other vehicles must comply
+All other vehicles must comply including:

 Read more about the carriage of heavy vehicles on the Maritime New Zealand website.